noplacenoaddress/gentoo-integrity/Gentoo Integrity Project.md

  * IMPORTANT: 13 news items need reading for repository 'gentoo'.
  * Use eselect news read to view new items.

-livecd / # emerge --ask --verbose --oneshot portage
+livecd / # emerge --oneshot portage

  * IMPORTANT: 13 news items need reading for repository 'gentoo'.
  * Use eselect news read to view new items.